rsdoiel/antenna/archives/2025/pacific_2025.29.md

 ---

-## CNMI Gov. Palacios 'in stable condition' but requires 'specialized medical care'
+## CNMI Gov. Palacios passes away

 date: 2025-07-23, from: Pacific Island Times

-Arnold Palacios By Pacific Island Times News Staff Saipan --Gov. Arnold I. Palacios "is in stable condition, in good spirits, and is...
+"Gov. Palacios passed away peacefully on the evening of Wednesday, July 23, 2025, surrounded by loved ones," the Office of the Lt.
+Governor said in a statement.

 <br>